Guide to child trailers

 Once children are old enough to use a child bike seat, there’s another strange phenomenon that invariably happens: they doze off and although there are child bike seats that recline at an angle which are more comfortable, in a trailer children can snooze happily to their heart’s delight.

 Trailers offer benefits for the rider, too.
 There are no balance or control issues that having the weight of child and seat attached to your bike can cause.
-Because the child or children are confined underneath a canopy they are dry and the rider also doesn’t have to worry about whether they’re sticking they arms out to the side or any other clowning around that can happen in a child bike seat.
+Because the child or children are underneath a canopy they are dry, and the rider also doesn’t have to worry about whether they’re sticking they arms out to the side or any other clowning around that can happen in a child bike seat.

 Trailers also have a greater weight-carrying capacity than child bike seats, so you can keep using them even when your family has outgrown other options.
 And even when children have started cycling themselves, you can convert your trailer into a useful cargo carrier.